Performance of Ghanaian players named in 55-man provisional squad ahead of final World Cup squad announcement

 Ibrahim Danlad kept a clean sheet for Asante Kotoko in their 1-0 win against Medeama SC in the Ghana Premier League

-Abdul Manaf Nurudeen missed Eupen’s game against Waregem which ended in 5-5 draw
+Abdul Manaf Nurudeen missed Eupen’s game against Waregem which ended in a 5-5 draw

-Richard Ofori was ruled out of Orlando Pirates game against Kaizer Chiefs due to injury
+Richard Ofori was ruled out of Orlando Pirates' game against Kaizer Chiefs due to an injury

-Lawerence Ati Zigi was in post for St.Gallen in their 7-2 win against Sion in the Swiss Super Leagu.
+Lawerence Ati Zigi was in post for St.Gallen in their 7-2 win against Sion in the Swiss Super League.
 Ati Zigi has 14 appearances for the club this season.

 Defenders